 These are some common reasons why Windows Defender does not start.

-Windows Defender is turned off or not working may also interest you.
+PS: Windows Defender is turned off or not working offers some additional troubleshooting suggestions, which may also interest you.

 You may also want to check out these posts which help troubleshoot Windows Defender problems:

 - Error 0x800106a, Windows Defender will not turn on

 - Windows Defender Error Code 0x800106ba: Application failed to initialize

 - Windows Defender Error: MSASCui.exe – Unable To Locate Component

 - Error 0x80070422 The Service Couldn’t Be Started in Windows Defender